Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 Problem 2: No Invalidation Logic

 Indicators that never remove mitigated zones leave stale levels on your chart that actively mislead you.
+The stale zones no longer reflect the current market state, leading you to trade levels that have lost their edge.

-What to look for instead: Automatic zone removal when price closes beyond the block boundaries.
+Better feature: Automatic zone removal when price closes beyond the block boundaries.

 Problem 3: No Context Awareness